stzanetis/SpotiDown/README.md

 # SpotiDown
 SpotiDown is a Python-based program that downloads your Spotify music playlists from YouTube, even without a premium subscription.
 All you need to do is log in with your personal Spotify account, and you can choose to download any of your playlists or favorite songs!

-## Introduction
-SpotiDown allows you to download your Spotify playlists directly from YouTube.
-This tool is perfect for users who want to enjoy their favorite music offline without needing a Spotify premium subscription.

 ## Features
 - Download Spotify playlists and favorite songs from YouTube.
 - Easy login with your Spotify account.